inertialsense/inertial-sense-sdk/python/logInspector/README.md

 ```

 ### Windows build run batch file:
-A Windows batch file is provided as a conenience to build and run the LogInspector in one command.
+A Windows batch file is provided as a convenience to build and run the LogInspector in one command.
 ``` bash
 SDK\python\logInspector\_build_run_log_inspector.bat
 ```